ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.rst

 A view consists of:

 * View controller type
-* View configuration (position, orientation, etc. Possibly different for each view controller type.)
+* View configuration (position, orientation, etc; possibly different for each view controller type.)
 * The Target Frame

 Views are saved per user, not in the config files.